sftcd/model-t/notes-for-20190627call.md

 V. small change in words, maybe enough to be interesting though?

-Perhaps: resurrect doc from stackevo that talks about no end-systems being the right concept.
+Perhaps: resurrect doc from stackevo that talks about end-systems no longer being the right concept.

 ## "not closed" I-D